 Now that you’ve got the good ice cream covered we still need some ice cream hacks to kick things up a Celcius degree or two.
 We’ve rounded up a dozen of the best ice cream hacks and tips we could find; from lessons in scooping to upgrading the basic pint.
 Because no interaction with the best dessert ever should be short of amazing, delicious, and totally worth the calories.

 Crunchies Freeze Dried Fruit (6 pack), $28.94 from Amazon

-Freeze-dried strawberries over vanilla ice cream is divine.
+Freeze-dried strawberries over vanilla ice cream: simple but divine.

 There are a surprising number of ways to make ice cream without an ice cream machine, but this is one of the most gloriously low-tech around.
 You only need four ingredients (though you can add as many other flavors and mix-ins as you want), and you get a bonus arm workout while you make it.
 See how to make mason jar ice cream.